finstack/slate/source/index.html.md

 > Make sure to replace `myapikeyvalue` with your API key.

 Finstack uses API keys to allow access to the API.
-You can register a new Finstack API key at our [admin portal](https://finstack.io/admin/settings).
+You can register a new Finstack API key at our [back office](https://finstack.io/bo/settings).

 Finstack expects for the API key to be included in all API requests to the server in a header that looks like the following: